-We conduct different prone events on the High Power Rifle range at the club:
+We offer four different prone matches on the High Power Rifle range at the club:

-All prone courses of fire are conducted in a slow fire format with two sighting shots in a time limit of one minute per shot including sighters.
-Competitors fire one shot at a time, single loaded, with the target being pulled and marked after each shot.
+All prone courses of fire are conducted in a slow fire format with sighting shots and record shots fired in a time limit of 1 minute or 45 seconds per shot depending on the match.
+Competitors fire one shot at a time, single loaded, with the target being marked after each shot.
+Though not rapid fire events, prone shooting beyond a couple of hundred yards can be very challenging and rewarding.
+Below is a short description of our prone matches.

 In all of our prone matches competitors may participate in one of several divisions: